Alberto Herreros

-Alberto Herreros Ros (born 20 April 1969) is a retired Spanish professional basketball player.
+Alberto Herreros Ros a.k.a Gusito (born 20 April 1969) is a retired Spanish professional basketball player.
 At a height of 2.00 m (6'6 ") tall, he played at the small forward position.
 He is considered to be one of the best Spanish basketball players and shooters of all-time, as he is the Spanish ACB League's all-time leader in both three-pointers made and total points scored.
 He played with Estudiantes and Real Madrid.
 Herreros works as a basketball executive for Real Madrid.

 Professional career

+Herreros started his career with Estudiantes.
+In 1996 he was signed by crosstown rivals Real Madrid who paid 250 million pesetas (almost 1,5 million euros).
+It was the most expensive basketball transfer in Spain at the time.

 In 2005, Herreros made a three-point shot in the last seconds of the playoff finals of the Liga ACB, against TAU Cerámica, that gave his team Real Madrid, the win, and the Spanish League championship.
 It was his last game before his retirement as a professional basketball player.

 During his pro career, he played 19,218 minutes (2nd most) in 654 games (7th most) in the Spanish ACB League.
 He is the Liga ACB's all-time leader in points scored (9,759) and 3-point field goals made (1,233).